Search...Search plugins and themes...

 Annotations (Beta)

-You can annotate your schema with arrows, highlights and icons:
+You can annotate your diagram with arrows, highlights and icons:

 ```chessboard